-The RRWF includes summaries of customer/connection and load forecast, cost allocation, rate design and revenue reconciliation data.
-This allows for the RRWF to calculate and present a summary of the proposed distribution rates, excluding any rate riders or rate adders.
+Beginning with 2017, the RRWF was expanded to include The RRWF includes summaries of customer/connection and load forecast, cost allocation, rate design and revenue reconciliation data.
+These changes allow This allows for the RRWF to calculate and present a summary of the proposed distribution rates, excluding any rate riders or rate adders.
 This has enabled elimination of some of the appendices, such as 2-P and 2-V, which are replaced by tabs in the RRWF.
 The RRWF thus serves as a cost of service rate generation model.
 However, it does not have the level of detail in models used by distributors in supporting their applications, and is not intended to replace them.
 It does serve as a summary used to check the proposed revenue requirement and the rates to recover it through the application process.
 If the enhanced RRWF cannot reflect a distributor's proposed rates accurately, the distributor must file its rate generator model.